mayankk2308/purge-wrangler/README.md

 **Document Revision**: 6.0.0+

+### DO NOT CLONE OR DOWNLOAD.
+READ THIS DOCUMENT ENTIRELY BEFORE PROCEEDING.

 **purge-wrangler.sh** enables unsupported external GPU configurations on macOS for almost all macs.
 Before proceeding, please read through this **entire document** to familiarize yourself with the script, the community, and the resources available you in case you find that you need help.

 ## Requirements